luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ## R & related

 We are going to install some things before we install R itself.
 [Pandoc](https://en.wikipedia.org/wiki/Pandoc) is really useful when you have R to convert documents in different formats.
-[Cairo](https://en.wikipedia.org/wiki/Cairo_(graphics)) is a graphical library that can be use for in R and it&#8217;s need for [QGIS](https://en.wikipedia.org/wiki/QGIS).
+[Cairo](https://en.wikipedia.org/wiki/Cairo_(graphics)) is a graphical library that can be use for in R and it's need for [QGIS](https://en.wikipedia.org/wiki/QGIS).
 Libsvg and librsvg are optional

 **Important!**: If you want to have R with all the capabilities you need to install Cairo with the instructions in this [post](http://luisspuerto.net/2018/05/installing-r-with-homebrew-with-all-the-capabilities/).